 - You were CONVICTED in the case you want to be expunged, even if you just paid a fine (convictions on other cases from the same arrest do not prevent “misdemeanor” expunctions, and “unlawfully carrying a weapon” convictions are exceptions to this rule).

 - You were placed on PROBATION, COMMUNITY SUPERVISION, or DEFERRED ADJUDICATION for any felony or Class A or B misdemeanor you want to be expunged, even if your case was later dismissed (Class C deferred adjudication is the only exception.
 Deferred Prosecution qualifies for an expunction too, IF the conditions have been successfully completed).

-If you’re interested in an expungement or Order of Nondisclosure, contact Blizzard and Zimmerman Attorneys to set up a confidential consultation with one of our criminal defense attorneys to review your record and get beyond a mistake you made in the past.
+If you’re interested in an expungement or Order of Nondisclosure, contact the criminal law lawyers of Blizzard and Zimmerman Attorneys to set up a confidential consultation with one of our criminal defense attorneys to review your record and get beyond a mistake you made in the past.